 The superintendent is the only person authorized to sign grant applications on behalf of Milwaukee Public Schools, unless another signature is required by the funder.

 Yes.
 Grant development is the clearinghouse for all grant applications and awards, and should be notified of all grants in order to ensure applicants follow appropriate procedures for requesting and accepting funds.

-Notify Grant Development of the award.
-Grants staff will set up onboarding sessions in order to provide training and assistance in setting up and implementing the grant project.
+Notify the grant development team of the award.
+Grant development staff will provide some assistance in setting up and implementing the grant project.

-The Department of Finance/Grant Accounting will help set up the budget and will review financial reporting and funding requirements.
+The district grant accountant will help set up the budget and will review financial reporting and funding requirements.
 A budget must be established in IFAS, the district's financial system, before any grant money can be spent.

 Catalog of Federal Domestic Assistance (CFDA) numbers are unique numbers assigned to most grants by the federal government.
 Local or state grant programs do not have CFDA numbers assigned to them.